situmtech/situm-capacitor-wayfinding/README.md

 # situm-capacitor-wayfinding
-Situm Capacitor Wayfinding is a base app that demostrates the capabilies of [Situm Wayfinding Plugin For Capacitor](https://github.com/situmtech/situm-capacitor-plugin-wayfinding).
-It has be done using Ionic Angular.
+Situm Capacitor Wayfinding is a base app made with [Situm Wayfinding Plugin For Capacitor](https://github.com/situmtech/situm-capacitor-plugin-wayfinding).
+It has been done using Ionic Angular.

 ## Configuration
 The app already provides Situm demo account credentials.
 Therefore you only need to provide a valid Google Maps API KEY.